cargillchantry/code-up-micronaut/README.md

     git clone git@github.com:chantrybjss/code-up-micronaut.git

+For those of you without git installed.
+If you visit [the branch on github](https://github.com/chantrybjss/code-up-micronaut) there is a green button that says Clone or Download.
+Click this button if you do not want to clone using the above command.
 ### Install Java 11

 Amazon Corretto is a production-ready distribution of OpenJDK.
 Download and install from the AWS Documentation [here](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/downloads-list.html).